Lecture 1 – Free Radical Polymerization Mechanisms and Kinetics

 Part II.
 Polyurethanes are unique materials with a wide range of physical, chemical and mechanical properties.
 Aqueous polyurethane dispersions (PUDs) have recently emerged to replace their solvent-based counterparts in various applications due to increasing health and environmental issues.
 This paper will provide an overview of the fundamentals for the preparation of solvent-free and high solids content (~60 wt%) aqueous PUDs from aromatic isocyanate/polyether and aliphatic isocyanate/polyester prepolymers using a high shear continuous mechanical dispersion process.
 It was shown that the chemical composition of the PU prepolymer (nonionic or anionic) and type and amount of surface active agents(s) play critical role in the formation and stabilization of submicron size colloidally stable particles in this process.
 The kinetics of polyurethane and polyurea polymerization PUD formation and process was also investigated.
 Understanding of reaction kinetics and fundamentals of colloidal and interfacial science allowed the preparation of solvent-free polyurethane dispersions for a myriad of applications from a well-designed combination of a variety of commercially available raw materials.
 Effect of the time and temperature on the film formation and coalescence of soft and hard PUDs, crosslinking of polyurethanes with organofunctional silanes and incorporation of inorganic fillers were also investigated for various applications.

-Lecture 18 – Monodisperse Latex Particles -Preparation and Surface Characterization For High-Value Applications
+Lecture 19 – Monodisperse Latex Particles – Preparation, Surface Modification, Characterization and Applications

 Mohamed S. El-Aasser

-A review will be provided of the various methods used in the preparation monodisperse latex particles such as emulsion, seeded emulsion, and emulsifier-free emulsion polymerizations, two-step swelling method, and dispersion polymerization.
-Some of the methods used for surface modifications by incorporating functional groups such as carboxyl, or hydroxyl on the particles’ surface to make them suitable for applications such as immunoassays will be covered.
+In part II we will review the various methods used in the preparation of monodisperse latex particles in the submicron and micron size range such as emulsion, seeded emulsion, and emulsifier-free emulsion polymerizations, two-step swelling method, and dispersion polymerization.
+This will be followed by describing methods used for surface modifications and characterization as a result of incorporating functional groups such as carboxyl, hydroxyl, and sulfonate on the particles’ surface to make them suitable for wide range of applications including biomedical applications.

 F. Joseph Schork